 This is the Best Time to Buy a Christmas Tree in Canada

 Planning your annual trip to the Christmas tree lot?
-If you're looking to score a great deal, this is the best time to buy a Christmas tree in Canada.
+If you're looking to score a great deal, this is the best time to buy a Christmas tree.

 Although your urge to decorate might tempt you to buy a Christmas tree early in the festive season, the cheapest time to buy one is actually much closer to December 25th than you might think.
-In fact, according to research conducted by the folks at financial services company Square, the price of a Christmas tree in the 2017 holiday season dropped to its lowest—$34 on average across Canada—four days before Christmas.
+In fact, according to research conducted by the folks at financial services company Square, the price of a Christmas tree during the holiday season tends to drop to its lowest—$34 on average across Canada—four days before Christmas.
 Compare that to the most expensive time to buy a Christmas tree—the first Tuesday of December—when trees went for $83 a pop on average, and you can see there are considerable savings to be had by playing the waiting game.

 There are more factors to consider when buying a Christmas tree than the cost, of course.
-To help guide your decision on when to buy, Square research revealed the following:
+To help guide your decision on the best time to buy a Christmas tree, Square research revealed the following:

 - If you can’t stand crowds, avoid lots the first weekend of December, as this is the most popular time to buy a Christmas tree.
 (It’s no coincidence this weekend is also one of the most expensive times to buy!)